galarragas/event-aggregator/README.md

 * Simple command line application deployed as a __Docker Container__
 * Designed to support __workload sharing__ through the deployment of multiple instances
 * Aggregates events from __multiple topics__
-* Supports writing to Elasticsearch with both __native Elasticsearch__ protocol or __REST over HTTP__ protocol (the last one is required if you are trying to integrate with the AWS managed Elasticsearch facility)
+* Supports writing to Elasticsearch with both __native Elasticsearch__ transport or __REST over HTTP__  (the last one is required if you are trying to integrate with the AWS Elastisearch Service)
 * Events are assumed to be written in __AVRO format__, you could extend the tool to support different format and I will be more than happy to merge your PR
 * AVRO Schemas are assumed to be managed via __Confluent's Schema Registry__
 * Connection to Elasticsearch is protected via a __Circuit Breaker__ (connection to the Schema Registry is not since the current client doesn't suport)